Ayanghosh-agno/Round-4-Call-for-Code-2023_FARMISTAR/README.md

 ### IBM AI Service(s) used <a name="ibm-ai-service"></a>

 - [Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) -> Watson Assistant is integrated into FARMISTAR as a chatbot accessible through Website, WhatsApp and an IVR system, providing farmers with instant agricultural guidance and support via both text and voice interactions.
+[Watch Here For Details](#bot-setup)
 - [Watson Speech to Text](https://cloud.ibm.com/catalog/services/speech-to-text) -> Watson Speech to Text is employed in FARMISTAR's IVR system to convert spoken commands into text, enabling voice-based interactions with the Watson Assistant.
+[Watch Here For Details](#bot-setup)
 - [Watson Text to Speech](https://cloud.ibm.com/catalog/services/text-to-speech) -> Watson Text to Speech is employed in the IVR system to convert text-based responses from Watson Assistant into spoken language, facilitating voice interactions with users.
+[Watch Here For Details](#bot-setup)
 - [Watson Studio](https://cloud.ibm.com/catalog/services/watson-studio) -> Watson Studio is employed in FARMISTAR to facilitate data analysis and machine learning tasks with the Help of IBM AUTO AI & ML Instances.
 Which is used to process and analyze agricultural data, weather patterns, and market trends, providing valuable insights for crop management, yield predictions, and pricing recommendations,fertilizer prediction & best crop recommendations.
+[Watch Here For Details](#crop-prdic)
-- [Language Translator](https://cloud.ibm.com/catalog/services/language-translator) -> The Language Translator is integrated in FARMISTAR to allowing users to choose their preferred language, ensuring a more inclusive and accessible user experience.
+- [Language Translator](https://cloud.ibm.com/catalog/services/language-translator) -> The Language Translator is integrated in FARMISTAR to allowing users to choose their preferred language, ensuring a more inclusive and accessible user experience.[Watch Here For Details](#acknowledgment-trackings)

 ### Other IBM technology used <a name="other-ibm-tech"></a>

 - [Watsonx ai](https://cloud.ibm.com/watsonx/overview) --> Watsonx.ai is integrated into Watson Assistant to enhance the chatbot's capabilities of FARMISTAR.
 It is used to provide advanced generative AI capabilities, improving the quality of responses and expanding the chatbot's ability to answer a wide range of user queries accurately and informatively either through our poral, Whatsapp or through IVR.
+[Watch Here For Details](#bot-setup)
 ### Solution Architecture <a name="solution-architecture"></a>

 1. FARMISTAR stores comprehensive information, including product listings and farmer's data, within Salesforce objects.
 Weather data retrieved using OpenWeather API through APEX is seamlessly presented on the portal using Lightning Web Components (LWC).